antonfirsov/docs/scratch/dotnet-core-tools-telemtry.md

 The telemetry feature is on by default for the .NET Core Tools for RC2.
 We will re-assess if that's the right behavior for RTM, based on your feedback.

-You can opt-out of the telemetry feature by setting an environment variable DOTNET_CLI_TELEMETRY_OPTOUT.
+You can opt-out of the telemetry feature by setting an environment variable DOTNET_CLI_TELEMETRY_OPTOUT to true (e.g. "true", 1).
 Doing this will stop the collection process from running.
 In order to set the environment variable, please use the existing operating system mechanisms for this (e.g. `export` on OS X/Linux, `set` on Windows).
 We may also add a different opt-out for RTM, again based on your feedback.

 Data Points
 -----------